platformsh/platformsh-docs/docs/src/guides/symfony/workers.md

             start: symfony console messenger:consume --time-limit=60 --memory-limit=128M
 ```

+Note that the `symfony` binary available when using the [Symfony
+integration](./integration) in your Platform.sh application configuration.

 On Platform.sh, worker containers run the exact same code as the web container.
 The container image is built only once, and then deployed multiple times in its
 own container along the web one.
 The *build* hook and dependencies may not vary